How to spray tan clients with eczema or psoriasis [Updated]

 These conditions might sound like a no-go for tanning, but the good news is that clients with eczema or psoriasis can still use fake tan; it just requires a little more thought and preparation.

-Abbie McCann, lead educator at Crazy Angel, believes that preparation is key.
+Abbie McCann, tanning expert and Crazy Angel educator, believes that preparation is key.
 She says, "As a tanning therapist it’s your job to make the client feel comfortable.
 I have come to realise over the years you have to take a different approach with all clients that suffer with eczema because every client is different with this skin condition.

 “Once you have established that there is no sensitivity, advise clients to condition their skin regularly with moisturiser in the weeks leading up to the tan application.
 This is especially important for eczema sufferers,” she continues.